TMJ Beautiful Smile

 The orthotic is a diagnostic tool not a permanent solution.
 It may be tempting to want to stay with the orthotic for an indefinite period since it helps alleviate painful symptoms in a very short time.
 After your bite is stabilized, your symptoms are dramatically reduced and your teeth, muscles, jaw, and temporomandibular joints are functioning in harmony, you must next arrive at a decision on how to proceed for long-term management and to stay pain free.

 There are a variety of ways to correct your bite in a more permanent way.
-Four of the most common of these approaches are outlined below:
+Some of the most common of these approaches are outlined below:

 Orthodontics, (braces or Invisalign©), to move the teeth to this new ideal position.
 This option is typically chosen when there is limited restorative work in a patient’s mouth and the natural teeth are in excellent condition (not a bruxer).
-There will be a liklihood that you will need some Cronoplasty to adjust the bite to it’s optimal position.
+There will be a likelihood that you will need some Coronoplasty to adjust the bite to it’s optimal position.

 Reconstruction gives Dr. Morgan the opportunity to conduct a complete smile makeover where your jaw will be in its appropriate position and you will have a beautiful smile.